lizaodawn/IMMARKUS-wiki-clone/07-Exploring-Data-in-Knowledge-Graph.md

 # Default View

 The default view shows all images (blue nodes) and entity classes (green nodes).
-To add sub-folders as nodes to the default view see [Show Sub-folders as Nodes](https://github.com/rsimon/immarkus/wiki/07-Exploring-Data-in-Knowledge-Graph#show-sub-folders-as-nodes).
+To add sub-folders as nodes to the default view see [Show Subfolders as Nodes](https://github.com/rsimon/immarkus/wiki/07-Exploring-Data-in-Knowledge-Graph#show-subfolders-as-nodes).
 You can also make changes to the default view using the buttons at the bottom right of the screen (see [Settings](https://github.com/rsimon/immarkus/wiki/07-Exploring-Data-in-Knowledge-Graph#settings)).

 Use the scroll wheel on your mouse to **zoom** into the knowledge graph.
 To **pan** the graph across the screen, click on an empty space on the graph and drag your cursor across the screen.
 You can also **expand** the graph to full screen by clicking on the expand button at the bottom right (circled in blue on **Figure 1**).